ilyCosmin/Ethone-Selfbot/README.md

 ## Table of contents
-Newest open-source Discord SelfBot with useful commands and easy documentation on how to add your own and change the existing ones.
+Newest open-source Discord Selfbot with useful commands and easy documentation on how to add your own and change the existing ones.

 # Documentation/Info